sulami/blog/content/pages/about-me.md

 - Hacktoberfest 2015
 - Advent of Code
 - The Monad Challenges
+- The Deadlock Empire
+- Stockfighter [currently in progress]

 Apart from that, I am in the 93rd percentile of Functional Languages on HackerRank, using Haskell.